assimilate-dev/frostmaiden/posts/sessions/act1/10-session-ten/10-session-ten-opening.md

 ## Titus needs a drink

 Titus you are starting to shake.
-It's been a while since you've had a drink.
-Roll a d8 for me please.
+Half of all foodstuffs have been spoiled.